-If you are planning to get fresh asphalt on a busy parking lot within a hot climate, you may want to have your asphalt project done in the winter, spring or fall seasons.
+If you are planning to get fresh asphalt on a busy parking lot within a hot climate such as Clearwater, FL you may want to have your asphalt project done in the winter, spring or fall seasons.
 Conversely, if you are on a budget, you are more likely to find a better deal in the summer when asphalt companies tend to be less in demand than the cooler seasons.
 Not all professional asphalt companies offer seasonal discounts so be sure to shop around but always do your research to hire only a reputable company.

 Asphalt is more often then not accompanied by sealcoating

 *Especially in warm climates & high traffic areas

 Sealcoating helps protect the asphalt and lengthen the life of the pavement.
 Sealcoating both helps to protect the asphalt surface from stains and such as well as from the harsh weather and sun, especially in warmer climates.
 The asphalt needs to be cured before sealcoating is laid however it does not need to cure as much as it would for drivability.
 Testing to see if the asphalt is ready for sealcoating is quite easy.
 Simply pour water over it.
 If it penetrates the surface, it’s not ready yet.
 Asphalt is created with special oils that help make it non-porous but this only works once it has cured enough.